gopigrip7/CarND-Behavioral-Cloning/README.md

 - Nvidia Paper based model
 - Model purposed by Vivek in his blog
 - Modified version of LeNet model
+The problem is to get continuous ouput which is different from the classifer, this problem should be considered as Regresstion.

 ###3.2 Data Generation & Preprocessing
 Most of the the training data is straight (0 degree steering angle) from the track hence the model was overfitting for for 0 degree and driving straight even in turns.
 By using concepts and ideas from Vivek blog, following agumentation techniques are used